-An award available to a Junior or Senior student majoring in science (preferably Chemistry or Science Education) who demonstrates leadership and character abilities and possesses qualifications such as "whose lives they touch will be better for knowing them".
-Recipient should maintain a minimum GPA of 3.00.
+Awards in the amount of \$2,500 each available to junior or senior students majoring in science (preferably chemistry or science education) who demonstrate leadership abilities and good character.
+Recipients should maintain a minimum GPA of 3.00.

 William Randolph Hearst Endowed Scholarship